 Weighted Max-SAT input format

 In Weighted Max-SAT, the parameters line is "p wcnf nbvar nbclauses".
 The weights of each clause will be identified by the first integer in each clause line.
-The weight of each clause is an integer greater than or equal to 1, and smaller than 263.
+The weight of each clause is an integer greater than or equal to 1, and the sum of all clauses must be smaller than 263.

 Example of Weighted Max-SAT formula:

 c comments Weighted Max-SAT